Campanulaceae: Description

 Although most Campanulaceae are perennial herbs (sometimes climbing, as in Codonopsis), there is also a large number of annuals e.g. species of Legousia.
 Isotoma hypocrateriformis is a succulent annual from Australia's dry interior.
 There are also biennials, e.g. the commonly cultivated ornamental Campanula medium (Canterbury bells).
 Many perennial campanuloids grow in rock-crevices, such as Musschia aurea (Madeira) and Petromarula pinnata (Crete).
 Some lobelioids also grow on rocks, e.g. the peculiar perennial stem succulent Brighamia rockii in Hawaii.
 Insular and tropical montane species in particular are often more or less woody and may bear the leaves in a dense rosette.
 When, in addition, the plant is unbranched, the result may be a palm- or treefern-like habit, as in species of the Hawaiian genus Cyanea, which comprises the tallest of Campanulaceae, C. leptostegia (up to 14 m).
 Lysipomia are minute cushion plants of the high Andes, while giant rosette-forming lobelias (e.g., Lobelia deckenii) are a characteristic component of the vegetation in the alpine zone on the tropical African volcanoes.
-In the Himalaya Campanula modesta and Cyananthus microphyllus reach even higher, probably setting the altitudinal record for the family at 4800 m.
+In the Himalaya Campanula modesta and Cyananthus microphyllus reach even higher, probably setting the elevational record for the family at 4800 m.
 Several species are associated with freshwater, such as Lobelia dortmanna, an isoetid common in oligotrophic lakes in the boreal zone of North America and Europe, and Howellia aquatilis, an elodeid growing in ponds in SW North America.

 There is usually abundant, white latex, but occasionally the exudate is clear and/or very sparse, as in Jasione.

 Tubers occur in several genera, e.g. Cyphia.

 Leaves are often alternate, more rarely opposite (e. g.
 Codonopsis) or whorled (Ostrowskia).
 They are simple (Petromarula one of very few exceptions) entire (repeatedly divided in spp. of Cyanea), but often with dentate margin.
 Stipules are absent.

 Inflorescences are quite diverse, including both cymose and racemose types.
 In Jasione they are strongly condensed and resemble asteraceous capitula.
 In a few species, e. g.
 Cyananthus lobatus, flowers are solitary.

 Flowers are bisexual (dioecious in Dialypetalum) and protandrous.
 Petals are fused into a corolla with 3 to 8 lobes.
 It may be bell- or star-shaped in subfamily Campanuloideae, while tubular and bilaterally symmetric in most Lobelioideae.
 Blue of various shades is the most common petal colour, but purple, red, pink, orange, yellow, white, and green also occur.
 The corolla may be down to 1 mm wide and long in some species of Wahlenbergia.
 At the other extreme, it reaches a width of 15 cm in Ostrowskia.